adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #40 Include a useEffect-hook on the front-end in app.js

 #41 On the front-end add code to app.js (the useEffect-hook) and in the hook, this code comes from Pusher webpage

+#42 On the front-end install 'axios' to be able to make a call to the database

+#43 useState is necessary on the front-end in app.js

+#44 The database now updates and Pusher indicates there's been an update by